-With an increasing number of companies offering an ever-growing menu of cloud computing solutions with options ranging from AWS, Rackspace to google cloud, choosing a cloud service provider can be a daunting task.
+With an increasing number of companies offering an ever-growing menu of cloud computing services with options ranging from AWS, and Rackspace to google cloud, choosing a cloud service provider can be a daunting task.
 To help you overcome this challenge, below are a set of key points to be considered when choosing a cloud provider.

 1. Business Health & Process

 - Business knowledge and technical know-how.
 The provider should understand your business and what you are looking to do and be able to match it up with their technical expertise.

 - Compliance audit.
 The provider should be able to validate compliance with all of your requirements through a third-party audit.

 - Financial health.
 Looks for the provider’s track record of stability and their healthy financial position with sufficient capital to operate successfully over the long term.